-A friend of mine was having a tough day at work and asked me to cheer her up with a playlist to boost her mood.
-I immediately thought of 90s music, the soundtrack to a decade when MTV was alive and cassette tapes were our treasures.
+A friend of mine was having a tough day at work.
+She asked me to cheer her by creating a playlist to boost her mood.
+No doubt in my mind that the 90s would be my inspiration.
+This is the decade when MTV was alive and kicking, cassette tapes were treasures, and EDM played less of a role.
 Here are 15 tracks designed to turn your day around.

 The Sign by Ace of Base

 The Pitch Perfect rendition is no match for the original!
 Being enlightened doesn’t feel as monumental without a soundtrack to accompany you on the journey.
 “The Sign” is the anthem.

 That’s the Way It Is by Celine Dion